Last Updated on November 13, 2020

 Electric Fence for Pigs vs Woven Wire Fence for Pigs

-You have two options when it comes to keeping your pigs in.
+When raising pigs, you have two options when it comes to keeping them in.
 You can use an electric fence for pigs or you can use a non-electric fence.
 I personally prefer electric pig fences simply for the fact that I raise pigs on pasture and in the woods and an electric pig fence makes this much easier for me.

 An electric polywire fence is cheaper, much easier to set up, and easy to move around if necessary.
 This coupled with step in posts makes my farm very flexible as far as what I’m doing with it.
 For example, it’s easy to add goats to an existing pig paddock by just quickly adding another strand of polywire or polytape on the top of my fence.